National Institute of Korean History

+Description

+It is located in Gwacheon, Gyeonggi Province.

-As a branch of the Ministry of Education, the Institute certifies and supervises drafts of history textbooks used in middle and high schools.
+As a branch of the Ministry of Education, the NIKH certifies and supervises drafts of history textbooks used in middle and high schools.
 It conducts educational programs for government officials and teachers of elementary, middle, and high schools.
 It also operates a school to train competent translators of historical documents written in classical Chinese and pre-modern Japanese.
-The Institute holds and supervises the Korean History Proficiency Test four times a year, and sponsors the annual Korean History Competition among middle and high school students.
+The NIKH holds and supervises the Korean History Proficiency Test four times a year, and sponsors the annual Korean History Competition among middle and high school students.